 Why You Should Speak With a Lawyer Before Filing an Insurance Claim

-According to Florida law, the at-fault driver is responsible for your property damage and injuries, but your own insurance policy—through its personal injury protection, or PIP, provision—covers your bodily injury too.
+According to Florida law, the at-fault driver is responsible for your property damage and injuries, but your own insurance policy—through its personal injury protection or PIP, provision—covers your bodily injuries too.

-It is unwise to negotiate with — or even talk to — the insurance company without speaking with a lawyer first.
-The insurer’s goal when dealing with you is to find a way to reduce or eliminate what they have to pay you.
+Negotiating with or even talking to an insurance company without speaking with a lawyer first is unwise.
+When dealing with you, the insurer aims to find a way to reduce or eliminate what they have to pay you.

-A Lawyer Helps You Figure Out What Damages You Are Eligible to Collect
+A Car Accident Lawyer Helps You Figure Out What Damages You Are Eligible To Collect

 Do you know how much compensation you might be due after a car accident?
-Perhaps you got an estimate to fix your car, or you just received the bill from your post-accident hospital visit.
+Perhaps you got an estimate to fix your car or just received the bill from your post-accident hospital visit.
 Depending on the circumstances of your accident, you could file for various damages.
 For instance:

 - Future expected medical costs: Medical bills we can reasonably anticipate you will incur in the future due to the accident.